rfjakob/gocryptfs-website/docs/reverse_mode_crypto.md

 DerivePathIV: Derive IVs from Encrypted Paths
 ----------------------------------------------

-DerivePathIV concatenates the encrypted path with a null byte and a salt string (one of "DIRIV", "FILEID", "BLOCK0IV").
-This is is hashed with SHA256 and truncated to 128 bits (source code [ref](https://github.com/rfjakob/gocryptfs/blob/f0e29d9b90b63d5fbe4164161ecb0e1035bb4af4/internal/pathiv/pathiv.go#L26)).
+The *DerivePathIV* function concatenates the encrypted path with a null byte and a salt string (one of "DIRIV", "FILEID", "BLOCK0IV").
+This is hashed with SHA256 and truncated to 128 bits (source code [ref](https://github.com/rfjakob/gocryptfs/blob/f0e29d9b90b63d5fbe4164161ecb0e1035bb4af4/internal/pathiv/pathiv.go#L26)).

 ![](img/reverse-derivePathIV.svg)